 Propagation: Propagated through stem cuttings or air layering

 Plant Uses: Makes a great statement plant in a large room or office space.
 Can also be used as a bonsai tree.

 The common names for Audrey include:

 - Banyan Fig

-The Ficus Benghalensis has a spreading crown and grows 65’ – 98’ feet long.
-When grown as a potted house plant indoor specimens reach 5′ – 10′ feet tall.
+This Ficus is a fast-growing tree with a spreading crown and grows 65’ – 98’ tall.
+When grown as a potted house plant, indoor specimens reach 5′ – 10′ feet tall.

-Audrey has a light colored trunk with velvet green leaves and pale leaf veins running through the leaves.
+Ficus Audrey has a light-colored trunk with white bark, velvet green leaves, and pale leaf veins running through the leaves.

 Typically this plant starts its life as an epiphyte as it grows in another tree’s branch.

-As it starts growing, the aerial roots are sent down to the ground, which quickly forms roots.
+As it grows, the aerial roots are sent down to the ground, quickly forming roots.

 The roots start becoming more vigorous and thicker rapidly.